filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 AIRport is a reference implementation of [Autonomous Interdependent Repositories](https://patents.google.com/patent/US10902016B2).

 Our target users are developers for Distributed Applications.
 AIRport allows multiple applications to share the same schemas.
 It also allows to independently track different groups of data as Repositories.
 Each device/phone contains a single AIRport database that is shared by all applications on that device.
 The composition of the applications on each devices can be different.
 Also the composition of the schemas installed in each AIRport database on each device can be different as well.
 Each database contains only the Repositories the user of that device desides to keep on it.
 This allows the Application End Users to seamlessly share the data only with the Users it must be shared with; all without a centralized relational database.
 For 2 Users to share a Repository it must be present on their devices and the schemas used by that repository must be installed in AIRport databases on those devices.
 It also lowers the barrier to entry for new Applications because they can reuse existing schemas or simply write add-on functionality to existing Applications.
+It also allows hybrid applications where part of the data is centralized (for large scale sharing) and part is in private Repositories.

 ![AIR across devices](presentations/images/AIR-across-devices.jpg)

+The process of installing AIRport is:

+*  User navigates to a consumer Application that uses AIRport and creates a private Repository
+*  Application prompts the user to install AIRport database App (if it's not installed already)
+*  User installs AIRport App and navigates back to the application
+*  The consumer application creates the private Repository and prompts the user for who to share it with
+*  User shares the repository and the other users of that repository are notified

 AIRport provides a net-like relational database of Repositories.
 Repositories are virtual databases, each with it's own transaction log.
 Each Repository has a globally unique identifier that allows to distinguish it from other repositories in the same relational